BlindWater/start/readme.txt

-git is a vision control system git is free software
+git is a distributed version contorl system git is free software